OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

-The Salomon X Ultra 4 GTX hiking shoes are the most current version of the X Ultra product line, which I’ve had a chance to test on the Doi Suthep Monk Hiking Trail in Chiang Mai, Thailand.
+The Salomon X Ultra 4 GTX hiking shoes are the latest in the X Ultra series, which I tried out on the Doi Suthep Monk Hiking Trail in Chiang Mai, Thailand.

 Our Verdict